untilde/paketti-manual/Documentation/01-ToolsMenu.md

 ![image](https://github.com/untilde/paketti-unofficial-manual/assets/20494933/b840bc3b-7f6a-4a83-8e45-89e08cba3b76)

-Paketti will then generate a new track for each plugin, with automatic MIDI In/Out configuration and Send placement (if enabled).
+Paketti will then generate a new track for each plugin, with automatic MIDI In/Out configuration and Send population (if enabled), and also `#Line-In Device` placement for all tracks, in case the objective is to use audio inputs..